Comment on page

-- Sub-scale: The tools are not able to scale for the national population and across programs.
+- Sub-scale: The tools are not able to scale for the national population and across programmes.

-The DIGIT health platform reimagines the public health space as a set of horizontal building blocks, such as shared registries, and services, accessible through well-defined open APIs, which can be leveraged by multiple countries and disease programs.
+The DIGIT Health platform reimagines the public health space as a set of horizontal building blocks, such as shared registries, and services, accessible through well-defined open APIs, which can be leveraged by multiple countries and disease programmes.
 It will eliminate the above inefficiencies.
 Further, it will facilitate the independent evolution of each building block and participation by the health ecosystem, leading to faster innovation.

 - Re-usable: Shared data registries and infrastructure